 By international standards, political control in England is highly centralised.
 Governments of different types have attempted to create new forms of sub-national democracy and to decentralise power for the past two decades.
-All parties today are committed to various forms of decentralisation.

 At the Institute for Government we are interested not only in decentralisation - the transfer of power from higher to lower levels of aggregation - but also how the effectiveness and accountability of sub-national tiers of government can be improved.
+This programme explores:

 the ways in which political power, control and accountability can be redistributed and enhanced